justin-p/ansible-terraform-template/README.md

 }
 ```

-In our ansible code we would define a additional play against the the ansible group `mailhost` to configure our mail servers.
+In our ansible code we would define a additional play against the the ansible group `mail` to configure our mail servers.

 ```yaml
 ---